 Weighing your options

 - Public or private?
-Public or state schools usually charge less for tuition than private schools, especially for in-state residents.
+Public schools usually charge less for tuition than private schools, especially for in-state residents.
 But private colleges often offer more financial aid, which can offset the difference in cost.
-And while state universities have a reputation for large class sizes, don’t base your decision on this generalization: many public schools offer a personal, student-centered environment that’s comparable to that of smaller private colleges.
+And while state universities have a reputation for large class sizes, don’t base your decision on this generalization—many public schools offer a personal, student-centered environment comparable to that of smaller private colleges.

 - Large or small?
 Large schools offer a wide variety of courses and majors, but the bureaucracy can be daunting and professors may be less accessible.
 Small schools generally offer a low student-faculty ratio and plenty of interaction with faculty, but course offerings and activities may be more limited.

 - Urban, rural, or suburban?
-In a big city, you’ll have access to exciting activities that can enrich your college experience, from concerts, theater, and art exhibits to shopping and club hopping.
-However, if you’re an outdoors type who enjoys hiking, or a nature lover who prefers starry skies to city lights, you might be happier at a more rural school.
+In a big city, you’ll have access to exciting activities to enrich your college experience, from concerts, theater, and art exhibits to shopping and club hopping.
+However, if you’re an outdoors type who enjoys hiking or a nature lover who prefers starry skies to city lights, you might be happier at a more rural school.
 Looking for the best of both worlds?
 Consider a suburban school with easy access to the city.

 You can also consider other paths.
 Perhaps a four-year college or university simply isn’t right for you at this point in your life.
 There are plenty of other options, including two-year schools, trade schools, military service, volunteer organizations such as the Peace Corps, or part- or full-time employment.
 Whatever you decide, always keep an open mind about all your options.
 That will lead you to the education that’s best for you.

-Next step?
+Next step after building your college list?
 Campus visits!
-To make the most of them, read our campus visit advice.
+To make the most of them, check out our Campus Visits section.